Oh, the Douro Valley, the enchanted region where the best Portuguese wines are produced and where breathtaking views are waiting for you.

 Rental car

-Please keep in mind that even though the ride from Porto to Peso da Régua (the main city in Douro Valley) runs very smoothly on the highway, the roads on the region itself are narrow and windy and not suitable for the fainted heart.
+Keep in mind that even though the ride from Porto to Peso da Régua (the main city in Douro Valley) runs very smoothly on the highway, the roads on the region itself are narrow and windy and not suitable for the fainted heart.

 Driving from Porto to Douro is the best option for those looking for complete freedom and flexibility.
 However, keep in mind that if you plan to indulge on wine tastings in Douro Valley, it would be completely reckless and dangerous to drive afterwards!